erri120/lotus/README.md

 #### Build BodySlide files

+I except you to have some knowledge on how to use BodySlide before continuing.
+Check the mod page for more info: [BodySlide and Outfit Studio](https://www.nexusmods.com/skyrimspecialedition/mods/201)

 As the amount of outfits and BS files grew in this modlist, I made the decision to *not* build and include the meshes.
 This made the resulting modlist file smaller and installation quicker.
 You should build the outfits in BodySlide with your preset of choice.

 ## Updating